Skip to content

 Gross Revenue Scenario

-Based on current market data for a well-furnished, professionally photographed property with strong reviews:
+Based on current market data for a well-furnished, professionally photographed property with strong reviews at ~50% blended occupancy:

 • High season (Dec–Apr): 65% occupancy × 150 nights × $140 ADR = ~$13,650